What Happens to Roots After Stump Grinding? The Interesting Answer

 Once a tree has been cut, the remaining stump may seem like an obstruction or a danger to your children and pets.
 Therefore, stump grinding may be the only solution.
 However, stump grinding does not fully eliminate roots from the ground.

 So, what happens to the roots after the stump grinding process?
+Stump grinding does not get rid of tree roots.
 Read on to find out.

 Where Do the Roots Go After Stump Grinding?